 After the workshop has finished, learning continues on the VLE.
-Relevant reading is uploaded to the VLE, with emphasis on coaching skills, methods and theories as a preparation for completion of the assignment.
-Students take part in discussion forums and are encouraged to use these to share ideas and encourage learning.
-This also helps students to develop assignment-writing skills.
+Relevant reading is uploaded to the VLE, with emphasis on coaching skills, methods and theories, values and the role of awarenessraising as a preparation for completion of the assignment.
+The VLE is also used to consider relevant codes of conduct, together with discussions about values and their impact on coaching.
+Students take part in learning groups and discussion forums and are encouraged to use these to share ideas and encourage learning.
+This also helps students to develop critical thinking and assignment-writing skills.
+Keeping a reflective journal throughout the programme is encouraged.

-Students are also expected to conduct coaching sessions which they are required to record and reflect on.
+Students are also expected to conduct 5 hours of coaching sessions which they are required to record and reflect on.